2-Week Vietnam and Cambodia Tour Itinerary: My Unforgettable Journey

 Day 6: Hue – Discovering the Ancient Royal Capital

-A one-hour flight from Hanoi brought us to the elegant city of Hue.
-I was captivated by the cultural and historical relics of the last imperial capital of the Nguyen lords.
-In one day, I explored the ancient imperial citadel, the famous Thien Mu Pagoda, some emperors' tombs along the poetic Perfume River, and the Dong Ba Market, where I found high-quality conical hats "non la" and traditional Vietnamese ao dai.
+A single hour's flight took me from Hanoi to the beautiful and graceful city of Hue, right in the central part of Vietnam.
+The cultural and historical attractions of the last imperial capital of the Nguyen lords in Vietnam caught my attention.
+In a day, I was able to visit the ancient imperial citadel, the most famous of all, the Thien Mu Pagoda, some of the tombs of emperors scattered along that poetic Perfume River, and finally Dong Ba market.
+The market is where I found beautiful conical hats called "non la" and the traditional Vietnamese dress called "ao dai" that are of very high quality.

 Day 7: Road to Hoi An